 The court clerk will read the "information", which contains the charge against you.

 The judge will ask you if you understand the charge.
 Tell the judge if you do not

-understand and he or she will explain it to you.
+understand and the judge will explain it to you.
 If you do understand say so.

-When you have told the judge that you understand the charge, he or she will ask you if you plead guilty or not guilty and how you elect (choose) to be tried.
+When you have told the judge that you understand the charge, they will ask you if you plead guilty or not guilty and how you elect (choose) to be tried.
 The judge will say "Are you prepared to plead?" .
 Nova Scotia Legal Aid has a Pleas and Elections fact sheet.